medievalmills/medievalmills.github.io/02_teaching.markdown

 ![IMAGE](/assets/images/teaching.jpeg)

-I am currently employed full-time as a Postdoctoral Research Fellow at the University, and therefore do not have significant teaching responsibilities.
-Over the past several years, however, I have worked as a Lecturer in Medieval Studies (and, more recently, Lecturer in French) at the University of Exeter, teaching on a range of modules across History and Modern Languages.
-These  have included:
+I have extensive teaching experience across all levels in Higher Education, and was awarded Fellowship of the Higher Education Academy in 2021.
+I continue to mentor and assess applicants for Fellowship through the University of Exeter's [ASPIRE Professional Recognition Pathway](https://www.exeter.ac.uk/staff/professional-development/educators/recognising/aspire/).

+Below is an overview of my teaching experience in Higher Education.

-### Postgraduate
+### Medieval French
-- CHASE
-- Medieval sources (Master's)
+Between 2020 and 2026, I designed and delivered an **introduction to medieval French** through the CHASE Doctoral Training Partnership.
+The course (which I continued to refine over six cohorts) gave Master's and PhD students a space to gain confidence, experience, and knowledge with the language, and culminated in students delivering their own sessions based on their in-progress research.

 ### History
-- HIH1410: **Understanding the Medieval and Early Modern Worlds.** A first-year survey course.
-- HIH1053: **Gender and Sexuality in the Middle Ages**.
-Part of the History Department’s ‘sources and skills’ suite of modules, this first-year course introduces aspects of medieval culture through the lens of two seemingly ‘modern’ concerns: gender and sexuality.
-- HIH1138: **Medieval, Manufactured?
-Uses and Resuses of the Middle Ages.** A first-year ‘sources and skills’ that I have designed around the concept of ‘medievalism’ and the post-medieval reception of the medieval world.
-Topics explored include Romanticism, chivalric imagery in the First and Second World Wars, and recreations of ‘medieval’ education in *Shrek the Third*.
+I have taught at all levels in the University of Exeter's Department of Archaeology and History, and have devised, convened, and taught modules from first-year survey level (*Understanding the Medieval and Early Modern World*) to third-year dissertation supervision.
+My first-year 'sources and skills' module, *Medieval, Manufactured?*, introduced students to concepts of public history and medievalism through topics including Romanticism, chivalric imagery in the First and Second World Wars, and recreations of ‘medieval’ education in *Shrek the Third*.
-- HIH2001: **Doing History: Perspectives on Sources**.
-A 'mini-dissertation' module that develops research skills for second-year students.
-- HIH2208: **Medieval Paris**.
-This module takes as its focus the city of Paris across the medieval period, exploring how it grew and changed between the 12th and 15th centuries through the study of art, architecture, literature, and music.
-- HIH3005: **Dissertation in History**.
-- HIH3628: **Civil Wars.** A team-taught ‘comparative’ module that encourages critical consideration of the phenomenon of internecine conflicts throughout history.

 ### Modern Languages
-- MLF2001: **French Language.** Translation from French to English, for second-year Modern Languages students.
-- SML2209: **Music in Medieval Europe**.
-This second-year module introduces students to the musical cultures of the medieval period between c.
-900 and c.
-1400, and offers the opportunity to engage with a variety of sources from modern recordings to original manuscripts (including some kept in Exeter’s Special Collections).
-- SML3050: **Music, Poetry and Society in Late-Medieval France**.
-This final-year module explores the multimodal outputs of the 14th-century court, including the poetry and music of Guillaume de Machaut and the subversive *Roman de Fauvel*.
+As Lecturer in French, I have taught French language at first- and second-year levels, as well as convening optional modules (*Music in Medieval Europe* and *Music, Poetry and Society in Late-Medieval France*.